184th Infantry Regiment (United States): Battle of Kwajalein

 On 20 January 1944, the regiment left Hawaii bound for the Marshall Islands.
 Kwajalien Atoll had been Japanese territory for decades.
 As such, they had many opportunities to build a complex system of fortifications.
 On 1 February 1944, the regiment, along with the 32d Infantry Regiment assaulted the heavily defended atoll.
 Two days later, Companies A, B and C were given the assignment to clear the highly fortified blockhouse sector.
-Approximately five days later, when the battle for Kwajalien was over, more than 8,000 Japanese soldiers of the 61st Naval Guard Force were killed in action.
+Approximately five days later, when the Battle of Kwajalein was over, more than 8,000 Japanese soldiers of the 61st Naval Guard Force were killed in action.
 General George C. Marshall, Chairman of the Joint Chiefs of Staff, later said that the operations on Kwajalien were the most efficient of the war.
 Once again, the regiment achieved another first, as they were the first National Guard unit to seize and hold territory that Japan held prior to the start of the war.

 With the island secure, the regiment re-embarked on to their transports and returned to Hawaii for rehabilitation and more training.
 On 15 September 1944, they departed Hawaii, bound for Eniwetok Island.
 Initially, this was to be a staging area for the invasion of Yap Island.
 When they arrived, however, they found that the operation had been canceled in favor of a larger landing, the liberation of the Philippines.